Herbert Baker: Zimbabwe

-The cathedral of Saint Mary's and all Saints was built at Harare, Zimbabwe, the first Anglican church in fort Salisbury, now Harare, was a pole and dagga hut built in 1891 by Canon Balfour on the west side of Harare street between Albion and Speke avenues.
+The Cathedral of Saint Mary and All Saints was built in what was then Salisbury in Southern Rhodesia (now Harare, Zimbabwe); the first Anglican church in Fort Salisbury, now Harare, was a pole and dagga hut built in 1891 by Canon Balfour on the west side of Harare Street, between Albion and Speke Avenues.
 A pro cathedral was begun the following year to the north of the present cathedral.
 It was built of brick and corrugated iron, under the direction of Archdeacon Upcher.
 The building seemed quite unusable as a cathedral despite having an iron nave by 1898 and extended in 1911.